Adaptive and Robust Watermark for Generative Tabular Data: Properties of Pairwise Tabular Watermarking Algorithm

+Suppose that the data provider watermarked some input tabular data and allowed others to use it.
+At a later time, an external party claims that the data being used by them was supplied by the data provider.
+To check the veracity of such claims, we devise a procedure that can `detect' whether a given tabular data has been watermarked according to \cref{alg:tabular}.

+Recall that given access to the $(key, value)$ columns, the data provider can use the $key$ columns to reconstruct the red/green intervals for each $value$ column.
+If any data falls in red bins, it is likely not watermarked.
+However, due to noise or other computational factors, some elements in $\bX_w$ may fall outside green bins.
+To address this, we formulate detection as a hypothesis test and characterize the null distribution, enabling robust detection against minor data modifications. \paragraph{Hypothesis test}

 That is, when the null hypothesis holds, all of the individual null hypotheses for the $i$-th value column must hold simultaneously.
-Thus, the data-owner who wants to detect the watermark for a dataset $\bX$ would need to perform the hypothesis test for each $value$ column individually.
-If the goal is to reject the null hypothesis $H_0$ when the $p$-value is less than a predetermined significant threshold $\alpha$ (typically $0.05$ to represent $5\%$ risk of incorrectly rejecting the null hypothesis), then the data-provider would check if the $p$-value for each individual null hypothesis $H_{0,i}$ is lower than $\nicefrac{\alpha}{n^2}$ (after accounting for the family-wise error rate using Bonferroni \citep{bonferroni1936teoria}).\footnote{With knowledge of the feature importance (detail in \Cref{sec:robustness}), the data-owner can choose adaptive significant level $\alpha$ for each individual hypothesis test.
-Informally, we put more weight on pairs of $(key, value)$ columns that are closer together in their feature importance while ensuring that all significant levels sum up to the desired $\alpha$ threshold.}
+Thus, the data provider who wants to detect the watermark for a dataset $\bX$ would need to perform the hypothesis test for each $value$ column individually.
+If the goal is to reject the null hypothesis $H_0$ when the $p$-value is less than a predetermined significant threshold $\alpha$ (typically $0.05$ to represent $5\%$ risk of incorrectly rejecting the null hypothesis), then the data provider would check if the $p$-value for each individual null hypothesis $H_{0,i}$ is lower than $\alpha/n$ (after accounting for the family-wise error rate using Bonferroni correction for testing $n$ hypotheses~\citep{bonferroni1936teoria}).